Mr. Rogers AP Physics C Study Guide: AP Physics C Mechanics 1st Semester Exam

 q = 1/2 at2 + wot

-Note that kinematics equations for angular or rotational motion are identical to those of linear motion except that the angular parameters are substituted for the linear ones.
+Kinematics equations for rotation are identical to linear motion except angular parameters are substituted for linear ones.

 Key Principles